SAP/abap-cleaner/docs/rules/CondenseRule.md

     " condense text field with offset 5 and length 7 to `  a  b c` " (specifying offset and length in write positions is possible for text fields, but not for strings) CONDENSE lv_text_c+5(7).

+    " unlike CONDENSE, the string function condense( ) does not work on structured data; therefore, " changing the next statements might cause syntax errors.
+You can activate the option " 'Only replace CONDENSE for known unstructured types' to restrict this cleanup rule " to cases in which ABAP cleaner can clearly determine the type (as above) CONDENSE ls_structure.
+    CONDENSE l_unknown_type.
   ENDMETHOD.
 ```